MLB Hall of Fame

 Over his career, he maintained a high batting average and stole hundreds of bases while providing exceptional defense in center field.
 Inducted into the Baseball Hall of Fame in 1974, Cool Papa Bell’s legacy as one of baseball’s most thrilling players remains unmatched.

-Bell's Award and Record:
+Bell's Award and Honors

 • Negro Leagues All-Star multiple times